Anushlinux/Whatsapp-chatbot/README.md

 ## Configure Webhooks to Receive Messages

-> Please note, this was very very hard and even more boring so i will suggest you to skip this  :sweat_smile:
+> Please note, this was very very hard (for me lol) and even more boring so i will suggest you to skip this  :sweat_smile:

 ### Start your app